konstantinengelmayer/base-python/docs/units/_unit06/unit06-02_csv.md

 That simplicity is a feature.
 CSV files are designed to be a way to easily export data and import it into other programs.
 The resulting data is human-readable and can be easily viewed with a text editor like Notepad or a spreadsheet program like Microsoft Excel.

-## Know your decimal seperator!
-As mentioned in [Unit 2.5 - Types of Data](https://geomoer.github.io/moer-base-r/unit02/unit02-05_types_of_data.html){:target="_blank"} it is essentially to know the decimal seperator.

-When you check `?read.table` you will probably find all the answer that you need.
-There are two issues with European csv files:

-* What does the `c` in csv stand for?
-For standard csv this is a `,`, for European csv this is a `;`, `sep=""` is the corresponding argument in `read.table`
-* What is the character for the decimal point?
-For standard csv this is a `.`, for European csv this is a `,`, `dec=""` is the corresponding argument in `read.table`

-To read standard csv use `read.csv`, to read European csv use `read.csv2`.
-These two functions are just wrappers to `read.table` that set the appropriate arguments.

-If your file does not follow either of these standards set the arguments manually with `sep` and `dec`.

-{% include figure image_path="/assets/images/unit_images/u06/602_csv.PNG" caption="Structure of an csv file." %}

-Let's move on to the next chapter: Working with csv ...

 <!--
 ## Further reading